To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 I have been here on a few occasions, all special because it’s 100% out of my normal price range but I don’t even have words to express my love for this place.
 In a location where they used to store the old carousel in Florence, the restaurant has huge arched brick ceilings covered in fairy lights.
 The food is actually to die for (please bring this to me as my last meal k thanks).
 I surprisingly have no photos here because every time I have gone I have been so immersed in food, wine, and probably (read definitely) sambuca and or grappa, that pictures slipped my mind.
 100% make reservations here and expect to leave fat and happy, just the way we like it.

 Interesting TidBit: 50 Sfumature di Gusto- Literally translates to 50 Shades of Flavor

-50 Shades of Grey lovers rejoice, here in Florence is a restaurant who's theme is completely encompassed by the 50 Shades of Grey series.
-Seriously...there's a red room of pain with the mirror on the ceiling, the dishes (I believe) are even themed after different parts of the book as well.
+50 Shades of Grey lovers rejoice, here in Florence is a restaurant whose theme is completely encompassed by the 50 Shades of Grey series.
+Seriously…there’s a red room of pain with the mirror on the ceiling, the dishes (I believe) are even themed after different parts of the book as well.
 Since they knew we were spending a pretty penny, they left us with an entire bottle of limoncello and meloncello at the end of dinner. considering the 4 of us each ate about the equivalent of a baby goat, it was needed.

 Possibly the most beautiful food I’ve ever eaten in my entire life and it was absolutely delicious…I wouldn’t say it is a restaurant I would frequent often, but definitely worth a visit for some good food and Italian-Style 50 Shades!